studyathome-internationally/hub/docs/e-learning-sharing/faq.md

 ### Do I have to travel to the partner university?

-No, but you could combine it with a short-term visit at the host university.
+**In general no**, but there might be courses where attendance is required for some days.
+Anyway, you could combine the virtual exchange with a short-term visit at the host university.

-If you consider travelling abroad, ask your International Office for funding opportunities.
+If you consider travelling abroad, ask your International Office for funding opportunities or ask [studyathome@technikum-wien.at](mailto:studyathome@technikum-wien.at)

 ## Support